raspberrypi/style-guide/style-guide.md

 *   off-screen
 *   ohm - not capped (although it derives from a proper name).
 When talking about resistors, 1Ω, not 1R.
 *   OK – **not** okay, Ok or ok.
 OK?
-*   on-board (adjective), on board (adverb).
+*   on-board (adjective), on board (adverb), when referring to PCBs.
 "There is an on-board wireless antenna", but "There is a wireless antenna on board".
+*   onboard (adjective), on board (adverb), when referring to vessels and vehicles.
+"There are two Raspberry Pi computers on board the International Space Station."
+"Input from sensors in the hull is sent to the ship's onboard computer."
 *   online
 *   on-screen (adjective), on screen (adverb)
 *   OpenOCD